emmagheck/microfilm_database_migration/README.md

 ## 📂 File Inputs & Outputs
 **Inputs**
 - `microfilm.xml` → The XML source file.
-- `template.csv` → A CSV template containing the expected ArchivesSpace headers.
+- `template.csv` → The ArchivesSpace bulk accession import template (ArchivesSpace users can download the CSV template by clicking on the dropdown menu with the gear icon and navigating to Bulk Import Templates)

 **Output**
 - `output.csv` → A fully populated, UTF-8 encoded CSV ready for import.